 While the jungles surrounding the artworks feature a few examples of ancient human life, Cerro Azul’s are the most defined and well-preserved.

-The paintings are vibrant red on a paler rock face and depict animals, people and nature.
+The vibrant red paintings on a paler rock face depict animals, people and nature.

 One particular point of interest is the depiction of giant land sloths, which became extinct in South America over 11,000 years ago.